Nursing Homes in Arkansas

 Median Monthly Cost

-Factors contributing to lower costs include the state's overall lower cost of living and more affordable real estate prices.
+Arkansas's lower costs may be attributed to the state's lower cost of living and operational expenses.

 | Care Type | Monthly Cost | vs. National |